 The index variables of some constructs, such as do concurrent or array constructor implied do loops, are local to the construct.
 A select name in an associate or select type construct is local to the construct.

-6.20.2 Guidance to language users
+6.20.2 Avoidance mechanisms for language users

-Follow the guidance of ISO/IEC 24772-1:2019 clause 6.20.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.20.5.

 Do not reuse a name within a nested scope.